Aadhav-VijayaSaravanan/Currency-converter/README.md

-# Quodro
+# Quadro
-Quodro is a Python tool for real-time currency and cryptocurrency conversion.
+Quadro is a Python tool for real-time currency and cryptocurrency conversion.

 ## Table of Contents